Patron of Reading

 A Patron of Reading is a school’s special, designated children’s author with whom the school forms a personal attachment.
 The author might be a writer of fiction, a writer of non-fiction, a poet, a storyteller, a graphic novelist or an illustrator.
 They will work with the school for a period of approximately three years to raise the profile of reading for pleasure with pupils, parents and staff.

 Our new Upper School and Sixth Form Patron of Reading is not-so-local author Martin Stewart http://www.martinstewartwriter.com/.
 Martin’s debut novel Riverkeep had a path to publication as unique as Martin’s literary voice, and it has made the longlist for a number of awards including the Guardian Children’s Fiction Prize.
-His new novel for young adults The Sacrifice Box will be released in January of 2018.
+His new novel for young adults The Sacrifice Box was released in January of 2018.
 Martin lives in Glasgow, and in addition to visits to Burford School will be interacting with classes remotely via Skype.

 What does a patron do?